 Curry sequence, Atul Kochhar

-Whole spices -> onions -> ginger-garlic paste -> powdered spices -> tomatoes.
+Whole spices -> onions and salt -> ginger-garlic paste -> powdered spices -> tomatoes.

 Eggs, poached Berner’s Tavern

 62˚C 50 mins in the shell.
 Cool rapidly in iced water.
 Boil water and crack coddled eggs into simmering water and heat for 1 minute.